Biography

 As a contemporary artist with training in eastern and western painting traditions, Cynthia’s work responds to a global community.
 It is culturally diverse, multi-faceted and technologically advancing.

 Cynthia’s contemporary ink-art paintings and outdoor environmental performances reflect her unique and singular training in Japanese calligraphy under two great Japanese Brush Masters of the 20th century, Eiichi Okamoto Sensei and Zen Roshi Kobun Chino Otogawa.
+Emerging from her training with these two Masters, Cynthia took her love of eastern brushstroke art into group meditation retreats, by guiding yogin practitioners in daily contemplative sessions known as ‘Indelible Presence Brush’.
+Sample photos from many years of such retreat practice can be seen in Indelible Presence: The Way of the Brush.

 In her eastern traditional works, Cynthia has directed large-scale projects associated with the Himalayan Buddhist tradition for more than fifty years.
 This includes designing and directing interior mural paintings for the three major public stupas in the United States all located along the Rocky Mountain range.